ananthudev/IEEE-LAUNCHPAD/README.md

 | **Portfolio Website**                                            | Personal portfolio website hosted on GitHub Pages.                                             | [Visit the website](https://ananthudev.github.io/)     | [View on GitHub](https://github.com/ananthudev/ananthudev.github.io) |

 #### Leadership and Influence:
+- Served as an Executive Committee Member and Media Head for the KTU MCA Students Community, managing communication platforms, providing academic support to a large student body, and conducting social media digital marketing campaigns for other educational companies by promoting their posts on platforms like Instagram, WhatsApp, and Telegram
 - Demonstrated leadership as Class Representative in both undergraduate and graduate studies, fostering a positive and collaborative learning environment.
 - Coordinated and led the Verismo Techno-Cultural Fest in 2022 and 2023, showcasing organizational and management skills.
-- Served as an Executive Committee Member and Media Head for the KTU MCA Students Community, managing communication platforms and providing academic support to a large student body.
 - Actively volunteered with People for Animals, demonstrating initiative and compassion in animal welfare efforts.

 #### Networking: